 |14.||Nikon P7800||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |17.||Panasonic LF1||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the SX420 offers wifi support, while the MX-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the MX-1 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the MX-1 from Pentax.
+Both the SX420 and the MX-1 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the MX-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is the Canon SX420 better than the Pentax MX-1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot SX420 IS:

 - More detail: Offers more megapixels (19.9 vs 12MP) with a 29% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.